Elisabetta Spinelli

 Elisabetta Spinelli (born March 24, 1965) is an Italian voice actress who contributes to voicing characters in cartoons, anime and more content.

 She voices Mela in the animated series Puppy in My Pocket: Adventures in Pocketville.
 She was also known for voicing Nefertari Vivi in the Italian-language version of One Piece until her role was given to fellow voice actress Alessandra Karpoff.
 She is also known for voicing in Italian-language Haruka Uchiha in Naruto, Chi Chi in Dragon Ball and Usagi Tsukino in Sailor Moon.

-She works at Merak Film, Studio Asci and other dubbing studios in Italy.
+She has worked at Merak Film, Studio Asci and other dubbing studios in Italy.